 M.S. in Clinical Psychopharmacology

-Home » Graduate Education » Daniel K. Inouye College of Pharmacy (CoP) Graduate Programs » M.S. in Clinical Psychopharmacology
+Home » Graduate Education » Daniel K. Inouye College of Pharmacy (DKICP) Graduate Programs » M.S. in Clinical Psychopharmacology

 Contacts and Program Director:

 The University of Hawaiʻi at Hilo Daniel K. Inouye College of Pharmacy (UH Hilo-DKICoP) Master of Science in Clinical Psychopharmacology (MSCP) is a two-year educational and experiential program through which students pursue the Master of Science degree.
 UH Hilo’s CoP MSCP program prepares the student for professional advancement to become a clinical psychopharmacologist.
 During the two years at UH Hilo-DKICoP, students will complete a total of 33 semester hours of credit (all required).

 The mission of the University of Hawaiʻi at Hilo Daniel K. Inouye College of Pharmacy MSCP Program is the traditional mission of academic healthcare—education, research, and service with emphasis on patient care.
 More specifically, the MSCP mission is:

 - To educate clinical psychology practitioners and leaders.

 - To provide community service, including quality patient care.